|CS321 Syllabus: Software Requirements/Design Modeling|

 Group members must participate equally in project assignments; the professor reserves the right to assign a zero to any student for any deliverable retroactively, if it turns out that nothing of academic merit was contributed to the assignment by any individual.
 It is up to students to prove their participation on deliverables, and the professor will examine ONLY svn logs in the event of any disputes of participation.
 Make sure you are using svn, and using it through your login.

 Students are expected to attend and actively engage in lectures.
-Several lectures will involve completing reading assignments
+Some lectures will involve completing reading assignments

 Exams are closed book/notes unless specified otherwise by instructor.
 Appropriate documentation (as determined by instructor) and requisite permissions are required for make-up exam requests.
 Picture IDs are required to take all exams.